parisepigenetics/RASflow_EDC/README.md

 The workflow is expecting gzip-compressed FASTQ files with names formatted as
 - SampleName_R1.fastq.gz and SampleName_R2.fastq.gz for pair-end data,
 - SampleName.fastq.gz for single-end data.

+If your files are not fitting this format, please see [how to correct a batch of FASTQ files](#quickly-change-fastq-names).

 It is recommended to check the md5sum for big files.
 If your raw FASTQ files are on your computer in `PathTo/RNAseqProject/Fastq/`, you can type in a terminal:
 ```